 Rachel holds a B.S. in Civil Engineering, an M.S. in Structural Engineering, and a PhD in Civil Engineering Materials from the University of California at Berkeley.
 She was also a postdoctoral fellow at Institute for Building Materials at the Norwegian Institute of Technology in Trondheim, Norway.

 Mark has technical expertise in the cement, concrete, masonry, and aggregate industries.
-He has extensive knowledge of cementitious systems, cement and hydration chemistry, gained over nearly 30 years of experience.
+He is a fellow of the American Concrete Institute and has extensive knowledge of cementitious systems, cement and hydration chemistry, gained over nearly 30 years of experience.
 He has performed petrographic examinations of concrete, aggregates, and masonry as well as petrographic examination of historic mortars and concrete.

-Mark has worked as a research laboratory manager and technical services director in the cement industry where he became adept at interpreting process conditions through the use of clinker microscopy technical.
+Mark has worked as a research laboratory manager and technical services director in the cement industry, where he became adept at interpreting process conditions through the use of clinker microscopy techniques.
 Mark also has extensive experience with new product development and troubleshooting product performance as well as process related issues.

 Mark received a B.S in Earth Science from the University of Minnesota Duluth and is now very active in the American Concrete Institute; he is past-chair of the ACI 221 Committee on aggregates.
 Mark also is very active in ASTM and is past-chair of the subcommittee C09.46 on shotcrete, and is currently the Task Group Chairman for ASTM C294 and C295; both relate to concrete aggregates.